SarryGeezOwO/Code_Journey/README.md

 </h1>

 <p>This repository contains all challenges I took on with or without help.
 I'm still young and novice when it comes to programming and making algorithms.
-So I hope in the future i can confindetly create complex programs and Algorithms.
+So I hope in the future i can confindently create complex programs and Algorithms.
 I particularly am interested in 3D engines and how it works in full detail.
 I also like doing simulations.</p>

 <h3>details :</h3>